 Our school lunches are cooked on the premises and always include freshly baked wholemeal bread, a salad bar and fresh fruit.
 We try to use local and organic ingredients where possible.
 Our kitchen is nut free and there are daily gluten free and vegan options.
 All meat served at school is halal (see PDF of halal certificate at bottom of this page).

 OUR FOOD VISION

-The menus are still evolving and Nicole is tweaking them based on observations and comments from the children.
+The menus are always evolving and Helen is constantly tweaking them based on observations and comments from the children.
 The menus are also subject to change sometimes due to what our producers have in stock.

 We would love to have your feedback on both the menus and school lunches - please contact email@example.com